aditisrao2/Automatic-Text-Summarizer/README.md

 Users are provided with three options for providing input data :

-1) Manually type the text and then request a summary.
+1) USers can manually type the text and then request a summary.

-2) Open a file containing the text that the user wish to summarize.
+2) Users can open a file containing the text they wish to summarize.

 3) Users can provide a URL link to the specific webpage they want to summarize.